Wrestling

 Jasher 32:27-40

-And Esau said to them, “O then, my lord and brother Jacob is your lord, whom I have not seen for these 20 years, and now that I have this day come to see him, do you treat me in this manner?”
+Esau replied, “Oh, then my lord and brother Jacob is your master.
+I haven’t seen him for 20 years, and now that I’ve come today to meet him, is this how you treat me?”

-And this camp passed from Esau and his men and it went away, and Esau and his men had gone from them about a league when the 2nd camp came toward him with all sorts of weapons, and they also did to Esau and his men as the 1st camp had done to them.
-And when they had left it to go on, behold the 3rd camp came toward him and they were all terrified, and Esau fell off the horse, and the whole camp cried out, and said, “Surely we are the servants of Jacob, who is the servant of God, and who can stand against us?”
+That camp moved on, and Esau and his men continued on about a league before the 2nd camp appeared, also armed with weapons.
+They treated Esau and his men the same way the 1st camp had.
+When they left, the 3rd camp approached, and again Esau and his men were terrified.
+Esau fell off his horse again, and the whole camp shouted, “We are the servants of Jacob, who is the servant of God.
+Who can stand against us?”

 Jacob gathers a gift for Esau